yoonsikp/family.md/htn.md

 - Every 6 months for BP checkups once target reached
 - Resistant hypertension if >= 3 medications have been tried without BP control, refer to specialist
 - Repeat bloodwork as necessary (every 1-3 yrs)

+## Hypertensive Emergencies
+- Nicardipine
+- Nitroglycerine (avoid in right-sided heart failure)
+- Esmolol or Lebatalol (avoid in decompensated HF)
+- Hydralazine (difficult to dose)